Easier Access for Everyone

 Obtain baseline liver tests and monitor during treatment.
 Liver-related adverse reactions and physical signs of hepatic decompensation should also be monitored.
 Dose reduction or treatment interruption may be considered if abnormalities occur in the absence of other causes.
 For persistent or recurrent liver test abnormalities, consider treatment discontinuation.
 Permanently discontinue LIVMARLI if a patient experiences the following: persistent or recurrent liver test abnormalities, clinical hepatitis, or a hepatic decompensation event.

-GI Adverse Reactions: Diarrhea and abdominal pain were reported as the most common adverse reactions.
+Gastrointestinal Adverse Reactions: Diarrhea and abdominal pain were reported as the most common adverse reactions.
 Monitor for dehydration and treat promptly.
 Consider reducing the dosage or interrupting LIVMARLI dosing if a patient experiences persistent diarrhea or diarrhea with bloody stool, vomiting, dehydration requiring treatment, or fever.

 Alagille syndrome: The most common adverse reactions are diarrhea, abdominal pain, vomiting, FSV deficiency, liver test abnormalities, and bone fractures.